XOP/design-system-starter/packages/dss-ui/README.md

 ### Technology

-AWSM UI is built on top of [react-aria](https://react-spectrum.adobe.com/react-aria/), accessibility-first React headless UI library,
+DSS UI is built on top of [react-aria](https://react-spectrum.adobe.com/react-aria/), accessibility-first React headless UI library,
 and it's compiled with [Vite](https://vitejs.dev/).
 For styling and demo purposes [vanilla-extract](https://vanilla-extract.style/) is used.